 Perhaps you might want to know how exactly does nature gives us such benefits?
 Why does Biophilia improve well-being and why is forest bathing therapeutic?

 Researchers propose many different ways in which the air, soil, and microbes affect our brain health.

 Plants release Phytoncides, an organic compound, as a defense against herbivores and decay.
 They permeate the air, and we inhale them.
 Some are antimicrobial, and some increase the immune response.

 At least in mice, they are known to reduce the heart’s response to stress as well as reduce anxiety, improve sleep, and relax the nervous system.

 Negative ions in the air are also a major reason why nature makes us feel good.

-Energetic events like waterfalls, tidal waves, winds, cosmic rays, thunder, etc. produce molecules with an electrical charge.
-The negatively charged ones, called negative air ions, have a huge effect on our well-being.
+Energetic events like waterfalls, tidal waves, winds, cosmic rays, thunder, etc. produce air-borne molecules with an electrical charge.
+The negatively charged ones, called negative air ions, have a huge effect on our well-being when we inhale them.
+Once they enter the bloodstream, they likely increase serotonin (which improves mood & reduces depression) and even improve blood flow to the brain.
+Some negative ions clear the surrounding air of harmful bacteria, viruses, and allergens.
 Negative ions improve our concentration, reduce stress and fear, decrease stuffiness, nausea, dizziness, and headaches.
 They also reduce inflammation (which can cause brain fog & fatigue) and help us recover from many serious mental health disorders.